ni/niveristand-custom-device-handbook/docs/Custom_Device_Tips_and_Tricks.md

 ## Custom Device Tips and Tricks

-This section contains a tips and tricks for developing custom devices.
+This section contains tips and tricks for developing custom devices.

 ### Custom Device Engine Events